choongmanee/choongmanee.github.io/content/blog/serving-assets-to-my-website.md

         1. Select `Custom SSL Certificate`
         1. In the input, you should see your secure certificate for `yourdomain.com`.
 Select that.
 1. Click **Create Distribution**.
 You should see a **pending** status for your distribution.
-You may have to wait up to 15 minutes for your distribution to be created or propogate.
+You may have to wait up to 15 minutes for your distribution to be created or propagate.

+Your S3 bucket items can now be retrieved from the distribution's **Domain Name** (<a mix of characters>.cloudfront .net).

+Remember your **Domain Name** for the next step to configure your custom domain to distribute your S3 bucket items.

-### Add a new record in Route 53 for you Cloudfront distribution
+### Add a record in Route 53 for you CloudFront distribution
---- work in progress

-If you like this post, please feel free to support me.
+1. Click on **Services** in the header drop and navigate to **Route 53**
+1. Click on **Hosted Zones** in hte left navigation panel
+1. Click on the domain name your CloudFront distribution will serve from
+1. Click on **Create Record Set**
+    1. **Name**:
+        1. Leave as blank if you want to use your domain OR
+        1. Enter the name of your subdomain here (yoursubdomain.yourdomain.com)
+    1. **Type**: `A - IPv4 address`
+    1. **Alias**: `Yes`
+    1. **Alias Target**: Click and scroll down to CloudFront distributions.
+Select your recently created CloudFront distribution.
+    1. Leave the remaining values as default
+    1. Click **Save Record Set**
+    1. Wait up to 5 minutes to test your set up by going to `http://yourdomain.com/pathToS3BucketItem`